MarchandMD/job_scrape/README.md

 ## About The Project

-For a long time I've wanted to be able to scrape a web page, for various reasons.

-Now that I've successfully endured the rigorous 7-month immersive boot camp of [Turing School of Software and Design](https://turing.edu/), the time seems right to tackle this project and scrape job sites for positions that I actually want to apply for.
+Basic job scraper to retrieve Ruby jobs from Dice.com

 ## What did I learn building this:

 -   Basic scripting structure in Ruby
--   use of the Nokogiri gem
+-   use of the Mechanize and Nokogiri gem
--   exporting of results to a CSV file
+-   exporting of results to Google Sheets

 <p align="right">(<a href="#readme-top">back to top</a>)</p>